Do you have the foundations you need to make books inclusive?

 Cathy Atkinson, Freelance Publisher

-The programme takes place over 8 weeks and with a powerful combination of online video training, consultancy sessions and a sharing platform for your team.
+The programme takes place over 12 weeks with a powerful combination of online video training, consultancy sessions and a discussion space for your team.

-Each week you'll be given access to pre-recorded content covering the Inclusive Approach, Disability Dynamics, Constructions of Gender, Sexuality and Family Fundamentals, Ethnicity and Culture and Ways of Being.
-Implementation activities each week will help you explore where you are and start to apply what you've learned to current projects, including prompts for working on your mindset around inclusion and inclusive books.
+Each week you'll be given access to pre-recorded content covering the Inclusive Approach, Disability Dynamics, Constructions of Gender, Beyond Heteronormativity, Ethnicity and Culture and Ways of Being.
+Implementation activities will help you explore where you are and start to apply what you've learned to current projects, including prompts for working on your mindset around inclusion and inclusive books.

-To help you take what you are learning and make it work for your team and the books you publish, we'll have fortnightly consultancy sessions to discuss the topics further in relation to current projects.
+To help you take what you are learning and make it work for your team and the publications you work on, we'll have regular consultancy sessions to discuss the topics further in relation to current projects.
 In these I'll gently push you out of your comfort zone and encourage you to think bigger.
 I'll hold you to account but also hold your hand.

 A discussion area will provide a space to share and discuss responses to the tasks and topics, both with myself and other team members, in between sessions.